-If the property was purchased during the year, please tick column A and, if you haven't already done so, complete a Buying Property Checklist (available at www.gov.gg/tax under "Other tax forms") and attach.
+If the property was purchased during the year, please tick column A and, if you haven't already done so, complete a Buying Property Checklist (available at www.gov.gg/revenue-service/income-tax-forms) and attach.
 Please tick the box at the bottom of the summary sheet to confirm you're submitting additional information.